alvaroperezromero/shapesSL/README.md

 # shapesSL
-shapes Supervised Learning.
-SL applied to Geometric Morphometrics.
+Supervised Learning in Geometric Morphometrics shapes.

 Scripts are located in `R` folder.